-In the face of intensifying competition and diminished differentiation among both domestic network carriers and low cost carriers, United wanted to ensure that it didn’t regress towards a commoditized product for all customer segments.
-United realized that it needed to develop a customer-centric future strategy and galvanize its organization to improve the customer experience for its most valued customers.
+In the face of intense competition forcing diminished differentiation United Airlines wanted to make sure it didn’t regress to delivering the same commoditized product to all of its customers.
+United was determined to galvanize its organization to improve the experience of its most profitable customers: loyal business travellers.

-United undertook a marketing-led effort that involved stakeholders from key functions throughout the company to re-define the end-to-end customer experience and develop its own, unique “service philosophy.”
-United was to become: “A service company committed to delivering travel experiences that make customers feel respected, relaxed, and rewarded.”
+United brought together key functions throughout the company to re-define the end-to-end customer experience and develop its own, unique “service philosophy.”
+United was intent on becoming: “A service company committed to delivering travel experiences that make customers feel respected, relaxed, and rewarded.”

 Building on a factual foundation of segment behaviors, purchase drivers, and funnel economics, the team facilitated internal ideation to develop a comprehensive list of ideas for new signature experiences.
 These were prioritized based on the modeled economic impact of high-value customers.
 The key signature touch points identified were a premium lobby and boarding process for frequent flyers, and improved seats for first class and business class international passengers.
 To support these changes, new internal training was developed for customer-facing employees.